CodosaurusLLC/CodosaurusLLC.github.io/services/roadmaps.md

 - For a _Small_ roadmap, you get:
   - a _high_-level writeup of details and recommendations,
-  - your project broken down into big chunks,
+  - your project broken down into a few big chunks,
   - a _high_ level writeup for each chunk,
-  - a _few_ chunks broken down into features,
+  - _one_ chunk broken down into features,
   - a _high_ level writeup of each feature,
   - and a _small_ number of "test narratives" for each of a _small_ number of features.